1 Day of Serendipity in Syracuse at Minareto Siracusa

 Mediterranean coastal fashion in Syracuse charms with a touch of timeless elegance elevated by the strong presence of artisanal craftsmanship.
 Embodying a connection to Sicilian heritage, hand-embroidered details, intricate lace, and local jewelry are paired with patterns inspired by the sea, baroque architecture, and traditional ceramics.

-Lightweight, breezy fabrics are often worn in neutral, earthy tones complimenting the golden hue of limestone, which represents the foundation of most architecture in nearby Ortigia Island.
-Cut-out tops, simple sundresses, and long loose skirts are ideal for the warm weather, while still conveying a vibrant yet sophisticated flair.
+Lightweight, breezy fabrics worn in neutral, earthy tones compliment the golden hue of limestone, which comprises the foundation of architecture on nearby Ortigia Island.
+Cut-out tops, simple sundresses, and long loose skirts are ideal for the warm weather while conveying vibrant yet sophisticated flair.
 The fashion in this ancient area generally leans toward relaxed effortless silhouettes, so avoid wearing anything too form-fitting or couture.
-All-in-all, this destination’s general style profile makes you think of seaside effervescence imbued with the tranquility of a simple fishing town which has existed for millennia past:
+All-in-all, this destination’s style profile evokes seaside effervescence imbued with the bucolic tranquility of a simple fishing town which has existed for millennia past:

 Starch White